-From Survival to Endurance to Fulfillment: How I Found Meaning in Life
+From Survival to Endurance to Fulfillment: Finding Meaning in Life

 My turning point was a spiritual awakening of sorts.
 A near-death experience led to a realization that I didn’t want to die; and it was either die or change my life.
 I picked change.